Models of fairness in federated learning: Proofs

 \egalstab*

-\begin{proof} We will show this result by proving the contrapositive: if sub-proportionality of errors is violated, then at least one player wishes to leave that coalition for local learning (so stability is violated).
+\begin{proof} We will show this result by proving the contrapositive: if $\alpha >1$, as defined in Definition \ref{def:prop}, then at least one player wishes to leave that coalition for local learning (so stability is violated).

 In our analysis, we will consider two players $\ns < \nlv$, though the players could be arbitrarily situated with respect to $ \frac{\mue}{\var}$.
 We will assume that all of the players are federating together in coalition $A$.
 For notational convenience, we will write the federating coalition $A$ of interest as $A = \col \cup \{\nlv\}$, so $\col$ refers to all players except $\nlv$.